 Your omega-3 supplement can also minimize your body’s production of inflammatory compounds.
-These compounds are the chemicals that occur as a natural result of aging, and they’re responsible for the appearance of aging skin.
+These compounds are the chemicals that occur as a natural result of aging, and they’re responsible for the appearance.

 In other words, omega-3s help you maintain soft, vibrant skin even as you get older.

-Studies have even suggested that omega-3 fatty acids reduce your skin’s sensitivity to the UV rays of the sun.
+Studies suggested that omega-3 fatty acids reduce your skin’s sensitivity to the UV rays of the sun.
 And the supplement’s inflammation-fighting properties also suggest that omega-3 minimizes or even eliminates acne.

 So, what’s the verdict?
 Is omega-3 the best supplement for dry skin?